-Researchers estimate that up to 6 percent of Americans are so-called shopaholics.
-In our society, the phrase “shop till you drop” translates as frivolous and fun, but when spending presents a real problem, the glamour fades and, frequently, debt mounts.
+Researchers estimate that nearly 6 percent of Americans are so-called “shopaholics.”
+In our society, the phrase “shop till you drop” translates as frivolous and fun.
+But when spending presents a real problem, the glamour fades and debt mounts.

-Psychologists call it Compulsive Buying Disorder, and it is characterized as an impulse-control issue, just like gambling or binge eating, and has the potential to create a whirlwind of emotional and financial distress.
+Psychologists call it compulsive buying disorder, and it is characterized as an impulse-control issue, just like gambling or binge eating.
+Compulsive buying disorder has the potential to create a whirlwind of emotional and financial distress.

-Here are some of the telltale signs someone is becoming a problem shopper and what they can do to curb their spending.
+Here are some of the telltale signs someone is becoming a problem shopper, and some advice about what they can do to curb their spending.
 For a more complete analysis, also check out the Compulsive Buying Scale, developed by psychologist Gilles Valence and his associates.

 1. You have many unopened or tagged items in your closet